Girls at Our Best!: Other projects

 Evans made a guest appearance on Thomas Dolby's 1982 album The Golden Age of Wireless (Dolby had guested on synthesizer on Pleasure).

 Alan joined Sexbeat and later Tall Boys, and is now currently the head of the FD Music Production course at Leeds College of Music.

 After leaving Girls at Our Best!, Simon formed the Fallout Club with Dolby, and later worked with Ken Lockie and Glen Matlock.
 In the 1990s, he formed Ajanta Music with his brother Robin (guitarist for Ultravox and Magazine).

 Legacy

 "Getting Nowhere Fast" was covered by The Wedding Present, and included as a B-side on the latter's 1987 12" single "Anyone Can Make a Mistake".

+"Getting Nowhere Fast" was featured in the soundtrack of the 2023 Netflix mini-series Who Is Erin Carter?.
+The song "Politics" is featured in the Netflix series 'Ripper', as a backdrop to changing women's fashions around the late 70s when the post-punk music scene coincided with the hunt for the Yorkshire Ripper.